 Symptoms of Low Electrolytes

 If your electrolyte levels dip below normal it can have serious effects.
-These substances serve a number of different functions in the body, from helping your cells maintain the right level of hydration, to helping transmit nerve impulses from your brain, to making sure your muscles function properly.
+Electrolytes serve a number of different functions in the body, from helping your cells maintain the right level of hydration, to helping transmit nerve impulses from your brain and making sure your muscles function properly.

 The Seven Electrolytes

-- Sodium helps your body to regulate water effectively: it helps you transfer water between cells and your bloodstream to make sure they’re neither over nor under-hydrated, and also helps your body shed excess water when it needs to.
+- Sodium helps your body to regulate water effectively by transferring water between cells and your bloodstream, it also helps your body shed excess water when it needs to.

-- Magnesium helps nerve impulses transmit throughout your body and also affects your mood.
+- Magnesium helps nerve impulses transmit throughout your body, while also affecting your mood and energy levels.

 - Calcium ensures your muscles function correctly, making sure you can do what you want when you want to.